vigneshvrm/mon-prom-grafan/README.md

 ### Start the Complete Application

 The application will automatically:
+1. Install system dependencies (Python, pip, sshpass, curl)
+2. Install Python packages from requirements.txt
-1. Check and install Podman if needed
+3. Check and install Podman if needed
-2. Start Prometheus in a Podman container (if not running)
+4. Start Prometheus in a Podman container (if not running)
+5. Build React UI (if Node.js is available)
-3. Launch the web UI
+6. Launch the web UI

 ```bash
 cd Monitoring